 The white font and orange icon create a striking contrast against the dark background.
-The bold Marko One typeface maximizes this logo's visibility, while the icon's arabesque symbols hint at lazy afternoons spent in fragrant souks, sampling various herbs and spices.
+The elegant Marko One typeface maximizes this logo's visibility, while the icon's Arab-esque symbols hint at lazy afternoons spent in fragrant souks, sampling various herbs and spices.

 The icon, resembling a bold red dot, demands attention, drawing your eye to the chili, star anise, cinnamon stick, fennel, and clove symbols.
-The simple icon, paired with the Goudy Bookletter 1911 font, creates a timeless logo fit for a herbs and spices brand that will stand the test of time.
+The simple icon, paired with the Goudy Bookletter 1911 typeface, creates a timeless logo fit for an herbs and spices brand that will stand the test of time.

 How do I make a unique herbs and spices logo?